Come and meet us at one of our events

 types of glamping accommodation structures available and indicative purchase costs, the fun and not-so-fun sides of

 hospitality, and how to get the bookings – marketing options.
-There will be a Bring and Share lunch.
+Drinks will be provided but please bring your own packed lunch.

 Booking :- see above